Yashas-03/yashas.github.io/README.md

 # yashas.github.io
 # Hi I'm yashas mr
 # this site is in under development
-# will be redy soon...
+# will be ready soon...
 # Thank you for watching